yangh567/level4-project/template/plan.md

 3.working on method part of the dissertation

 * **Week 20**
+1.discuss the feasibility of the build model and way of connecting gene mutation status and cancer types with supervisor 2.finished the evaluation part
+3.collect the reference and working on the dissertation

 * **Week 21**
 * **Week 22**
 * **Week 23 [TERM ENDS]**